PWr-Aerospace/ground-control-station/README.md

     cargo install tauri-cli
     ```

-4. Install the local JS server `vite` using npm
+4. Install the local JS server `vite` using npm:

     ```bash
     npm install vite
     ```

-5. If you are on `Ubuntu` install these packages using `apt`:
+5. Install node dependencies required by the project:

     ```bash
+    npm install
+    ```

+6. If you are on `Ubuntu` install these packages using `apt`:

+    ```bash
     sudo apt-get update ; sudo apt-get install -y libgtk-3-dev webkit2gtk-4.0 libappindicator3-dev librsvg2-dev patchelf libudev-dev
     ```

-6. Now you should be capable of building the application.
+7. Now you should be capable of building the application.
 Navigate to the root
 of the cloned repository and run:

     For a development build: